 The Army Story

-Your understanding of the Army and our missions is an integral part of our nation’s security.
+Your understanding of the Army and our missions is an integral part of our nation's security.
 We want to ensure we provide you with the information and assistance you need to become educated about your Army.
-Because the Army is an extension of the American public, we encourage you to become active advocates for the Army and our Soldiers.
-By becoming advocates you can help us continue to tell the Army story.
+Because the Army is an extension of the American public, we encourage you to become active advocates for the Army and our Soldiers by telling the Army story.

-In addition to our personal testimonials, some community organizations help tell our story as well.
-Veterans’ service organizations (VSOs) and military service organizations (MSOs) have taken on the mission of caring for our Soldiers and their families, especially after they have left the Army community.
+Community organizations help tell our story as well.
+Veterans' service organizations (VSOs) and military service organizations (MSOs) have taken on the integral mission of caring for our Soldiers and their Families.
 Our VSOs and MSOs provide tremendous support and are our advocates before Congress, third-party spokespeople, grassroots influencers to communities, and the nurturing hand standing behind those in uniform every day.

-Our Community Relations team works closely with VSOs and MSOs providing them quarterly conferences for their national organizational representatives to learn more about current Army programs and initiatives from Army senior leaders.
+Our Community Relations team works closely with VSOs and MSOs to provide regularly scheduled briefs to their national organizational representatives to learn more about current Army programs and initiatives from Army Senior Leaders.